Project Manager

 - name.
 Project name.

-- notes.
+- Note.
 Additional information that the user adds about the project.

 - projectManager.
 Person in charge of the project.